-Jovana Chvojka joined the staff of Campus Crusade for Christ with the desire to see others place their faith in Jesus Christ.
+Jovana Chvojka joined the staff of Cru with the desire to see others place their faith in Jesus Christ.
 In her native country, Czech Republic, atheism is a commonly held ideal.
 Many students in the University system have no personal opinions on the subject.
 Their ideas are typically regurgitated opinions from others.
 “I may not see the fruit,” says Jovana, a wife and mother of four, “But I do enjoy being in the room and seeing change happen in front of my eyes.
 A change of attitude.”

 Spiritual conversations about Christ

 In her early years on staff with Cru, Jovana frequently went to the dorms to talk about her faith in the evening when students were around studying or wasting time in their rooms.

 When her first child was a baby she cut back and was only able to make it across town one or two evenings a week.
 Now with four children at home, Jovana still makes it a priority to go start spiritual conversations at the dorms once a week.
 “It’s emotionally and physically difficult for me because it is best in the evenings,” says Jovana, “but God is so faithful and I think most of the time we are there [in the dorm] God is doing something incredible.”